eukuz/chuck_norris_tinder/README.md

 Let's see how you like his jokes!

-That's a simple tinder-like application: to react you can swipe or press buttons below
+That's a simple tinder-like application: to react you can swipe or press buttons below !!!
+You need internet to use the app!
 ## Screenshots

 Chuck's face changes depending on your reactions: